LillianHo5/cse15l-lab-reports/lab-report-3-week-6.md

 $ touch config
 ```

+In order to ensure that the `config` file was created, I ran the `ls` command in the `.ssh` directory to check if the file was present.
 Afterward, the command `vim config` was used to edit the file, in order to create an alias with the following lines:
 ```
 Host ieng6
     HostName ieng6.ucsd.edu